Karlos-5160/Password_generator/README.md

     ```
 2. The application window will open.
 You can choose the password difficulty level, set the length of the password, and generate a password or OTP.

-## Screenshots
-Include some screenshots of your application in use here.
-This helps users understand what to expect.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Karlos© License.
 See the `LICENSE` file for details.

 ## Contributing
 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact
-For any questions or suggestions, please contact [your-email@example.com].
+For any questions or suggestions, please contact me on LinkedIn

 ---

-This is a basic template.
-Feel free to modify it to better suit your project's needs.
-Also, remember to replace placeholders like `your-username`, `password_generator.py`, and `your-email@example.com` with the appropriate information.